Employment Law for Employers

 We pride ourselves on our friendly, approachable way of working – one that our established clients have come to appreciate and find very reassuring.
 We provide a fast and convenient service and welcome meetings over the telephone or via Skype.

-The team is headed up by Michael Scutt, assisted by Elizabeth Russell.
+The team is headed up by Michael Scutt.
 Michael has great experience in acting for both Claimants and Defendants in the High Court, County Court and in Employment Tribunal disputes.
 He regularly advises employers regarding their legal obligations to their employees and in ensuring that their policies and procedures are relevant and up to date.
-Michael and Elizabeth are able to support employers considering redundancy programmes or requiring assistance with settlement agreements.
+Michael supports employers considering redundancy programmes or requiring assistance with settlement agreements.

 Disciplinary & Grievances for Employers